Swright88/intro-to-testing/phase1/02_risks.md

 It all sounds very "doom and gloom", but risk assessment is all about that - thinking up what bad things could happen, so that we can do something about it to help reduce how likely they are or how severe they could be if they do occur.
+The better you are at identifying, assessing and mitigating risks, should mean a lower likelihood of things falling apart later on.

 ## Likelihood